corbtastik/mongodb-on-k8s/mongodb-local/README.md

 # MongoDB on K8s - Minikube

-This document describes how to demo the [MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator/master/) on your MacBook using [Minikube](https://minikube.sigs.k8s.io/).
-The goal of this demo is to reinforce the Freedom to Run Anywhere by showing how easy it is to deploy, run and consume MongoDB on Kubernetes.
+This document describes how to demo the [MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator/master/) to stamp out MongoDB instances on your MacBook using [Minikube](https://minikube.sigs.k8s.io/).

-The MongoDB Enterprise Operator for Kubernetes allows devOps teams to:

-* Deploy and run MongoDB Ops Manager on K8s
-* Deploy and manage MongoDB clusters on K8s

 _The demo environment runs on Minikube and can be taxing to a MacBook, as such it's recommended to shutdown non-essentials for the best experience (close those Chrome tabs?)._ 🤔